RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 **This how-to will teach you how to do the following:**

-* Create a Tracker app using a an app template and edit in Mendix Studio
+* Create a Tracker app using an app template and edit in Mendix Studio
 * Create and configure an action card on the Home page to open the parts list
 * Create and configure a page to display the parts list with part attributes
 * Create a new entity and add part attributes such as part name, code, stock, location, etc. This entity with part attributes acts as a data source for the pages you create.
-* Create and configure buttons and pages to add a new part, edit stock, and delete a part from the parts list
+* Create and configure buttons, pages, and microflows to add a new part, edit stock, and delete a part from the parts list
-* Create added functionalities such as search, sort, and filter for better user experience
+* Create functionalities such as search, sort, and filter for better user experience
+* Publish the Tracker app

 ## 2 Prerequisites